bikipanda/DS-200-Research-Methods-Plot-Assignment/README.md

 ### Plot:

-Below is the scatter plot of Age vs BMI , aim is to find any correlation or any age group prone to obese or malnutrition.
+Below is the scatter plot of Age vs BMI .Aim is to find any correlation or any age group prone to obese or malnutrition.

-**Note**: The values for BMI classification is taken from [4].
+**Note**: The ranges for BMI classification in the graph legends, is taken from [4].

 ![alt text](https://github.com/bikipanda/DS-200-Research-Methods-Plot-Assignment/blob/main/Scatter%20Plot/Age%20vs%20BMI%20in%20People%20of%20Jajapur%20(Odisha)%202014.jpg)

 ### Observations:
 1. Upon careful observation, its alarming to see that almost all the people aged below 18 to 20 i.e. children are underweight(light blue region).This suggests that malnourishment in children is a major issue in that district.
+2. People from age 30 to 40 are more likely to be over weight or have Obesity.It is the age range(30-50) where the average BMI increases like a camel hump and then again decreases.

 ## References
 <a id="1">[1]</a>